joanisc/loyaltyCardsOpen/README.md

 ## Install on Debian/Mobian

-Use the deb package from [here](https://github.com/joanisc/loyaltyCardsOpen/releases) - Alpha stage (Needs to be improved) Then you can run using the icon as other app.
+Use the deb package from [here](https://github.com/joanisc/loyaltyCardsOpen/releases) - Alpha stage (Needs to be improved) Then you can run using the icon as any other app.

 ## Run the app: